AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \end{array}
 $$

-### The gradient of the cross entropy terms from binary class problem
+### The gradient of the cross entropy terms for binary class problem

 All gradients are with respect to $\mathbf{w}$